 A grade below "C" (2.0 on a 4.0 scale) in any prerequisite or university core course is not considered a passing grade for the major.
-The course must be repeated with an earned grade of "C" or higher (a grade of C- is not acceptable).
+The course must be repeated with an earned grade of "C" or higher.